 More Information: TauraaHotel.cl

-- TAKE A TOUR with a Rapa Nui guide.
-Island natives aren’t just the most knowledgeable when it comes to history and facts, they can bridge the gap between perception and tradition.
-We took a tour with Marauru Tours, and when we asked our guide how in the world her ancestors moved those enormous stone carvings around the island, she shrugged and matter-of-factly told us, “It was Mana.”
+- TAKE A TOUR OF EASTER ISLAND with a Rapa Nui guide.
+Easter Island natives aren’t just the most knowledgeable when it comes to history and facts, they can bridge the gap between perception and tradition.
+We took a tour with Marauru Tours, and when we asked our guide how in the world her ancestors moved those enormous stone carvings around Easter Island, she shrugged and matter-of-factly told us, “It was Mana.”
 Mana, the term used to describe the divine power some possessed and used to command the Moai to move, probably isn’t the explanation given by guides who have merely studied the island’s history, but after hearing a real descendant relay the tales passed down for generations, you can’t help but believe in the power of the Papanui.

 More Information: MaururuTravel.com